GaneshRajuGalla/GrocerEase/README.md

 ## Features Highlights

-### Stiffed Launching Screen
+### Animated Launching Screen
 - The app features a sleek and visually appealing launch screen that welcomes users with an elegant design when they start the app.

 ### Customized TabBar
 - GrocerEase offers a user-friendly customized TabBar that allows users to navigate through different categories of food items effortlessly.

 ### Stripe Integration
-- We've integrated Stripe for seamless and secure payment processing during checkout, ensuring a safe and reliable payment experience.
+- I've integrated Stripe for seamless and secure payment processing during checkout, ensuring a safe and reliable payment experience.

 ### Persistence Data Using Latest SwiftData
 - All your data is locally stored using the latest SwiftData, which allows the app to work smoothly, even when the internet is unavailable.
 You can access your favorite items, cart contents, and more without needing an internet connection.